nfiniity/ros_etsi_its_msgs/README.md

 ## Licence

-This project is licensed under MIT.
+This project is licensed under BSD-3.
 See [LICENSE](./LICENSE) file for details.